Chemical Reaction Engineering

 Rate of adsorption = rate of attachment - rate of detachment

-The rate is directly proportional to the number of collisions between the reactant molecules and the catalyst surface, which is influenced by the partial pressure of the reactant (P_A).
+The rate is directly proportional to the number of collisions between the reactant molecules and the catalyst surface, which is influenced by the partial pressure of the reactant (PA).

 Additionally, the reaction rate is dependent on the availability of vacant active sites on the catalyst surface.

-Adsorption equilibrium constant K_A = k_A/k_{-A}
+Adsorption equilibrium constant KA=kA/k−A

-C_t: Total number of active sites per unit mass of catalyst divided by Avogadro’s number (mol/g cat)
+Ct: Total number of active sites per unit mass of catalyst divided by Avogadro’s number (mol/g cat)

-C_v: Number of vacant sites per unit mass of catalyst divided by Avogadro’s number
+Cv: Number of vacant sites per unit mass of catalyst divided by Avogadro’s number

-C_v is not measurable, but the total number of sites C_t can be measured
+Cv is not measurable, but the total number of sites Ct can be measured

 Site balance